cap-js/docs/java/cqn-services/remote-services.md

       name: biz_partner_svc
 ```

-In most cases, CAP Java SDK does not understand the structure of the specific service binding.
-As the CAP Java SDK internally leverages Cloud SDK, it is required that the CAP application contributes a mapping by the means of a Cloud SDK´s `PropertySupplier` which gets registered with the Cloud SDK once for example on application startup.
+In most cases, CAP Java SDK does not understand the service binding structure of the specific BTP Service.
+As the CAP Java SDK internally leverages Cloud SDK, it is required to contribute a mapping by the means of a Cloud SDK´s `PropertySupplier`.
+This `PropertySupplier` needs to be registered with the Cloud SDK once for example on application startup.

 ```java
 static {